Medical marijuana sales continue budding in AR

-ARKANSAS (KFTA) — More than 824 pounds of medical marijuana have been sold in the state since the first dispensary opened May 10.
+ARKANSAS (KNWA) — More than 824 pounds of medical marijuana have been sold in the state since the first dispensary opened May 10.

 In sum, more than $6 million worth of medical marijuana has been sold.